Jens-Kluge/Data-Analysis-Tool/README.md

 The fourier amplitude A is scaled with log(1+A) ("dyamic range compression") so that the image does not appear black.
 I am using the Fourier transform of mathnet.numerics libaray.
 2D FFT is not implemented for the .net version, so I transform row by row and then column by column using the 1D FFT.
 Pixels are accessed via marshal.readbyte/writebyte, which replaces the pointer arithmetic in VB.net.

 The 1D FFT from the mathnet library is able to process arbitrary vector sizes, not only powers of two.
-According to my information this applies to a vector length of about 41000.
+According to my information this applies to a vector length of up to 41000.
 This would mean that the program can process arbitrary sized bitmaps as long as the side length does not exceed 41000.

 ### Cross-Correlation sample
 ![cross correlatioin](https://github.com/Jens-Kluge/Data-Analysis-Tool/blob/master/corr%20windspeed%2040-140%2C%20max%20lag%20100.GIF)